trofi/trofi.github.io.gen/posts/260-make-multiple-targets.md

 touch foo bar
 ```

-That's a different behaviour: absence of `bar` triggers both `foo`
+That's a different behavior: absence of `bar` triggers both `foo`
 and `bar` rebuilds.
-This behaviour change is intentional and is added in
+This behavior change is intentional and is added in
 <https://savannah.gnu.org/bugs/?62809>.

 ## The impact